DanielZuerrer/CoolAngleCalcJS/README.md

 ## Technology

 The project is written in HTML, CSS and JavaScript.
-Is is available for use at http://cool-angle-calc.herokuapp.com/.
-To deploy the static project a simple PHP file is used which acts as the entry point of the program.
+It is available for use at https://danielzuerrer.github.io/CoolAngleCalcJS/

 ### Used Libraries